JTL-lab/Kubernetes-To-Do-App/README.md

     kubectl get deployment prometheus-kube-prometheus-operator > prom-k8-oper.yml
     kubectl get deployment flask-app > prom-todoapp.yml
     ```
 6. Install [kube-state-metrics](https://kubernetes.github.io/kube-state-metrics/) as a Helm chart. [kube-state-metrics Helm Chart](https://artifacthub.io/packages/helm/bitnami/kube-state-metrics).
 7. Signup for a Grafana account.
+Connect Grafana with Prometheus.
 8. Signup for a Slack account.
 Create a Slack Channel.
 The Slack Channel will be the output channel to receive alerts from Prometheus based on triggered rules' conditions.

-## Part 8: Instructions for Alerting (from TA link)
+### Part 8: Instructions for Alerting (from TA link)
 All files are located in folder: prometheus

 Steps